Levi-Nicklas/SmallDataScienceProjects/README.md

 - Chincoteague man made oyster reef success on recruitment.

 - Generate all the idempotent elements of 2x2 matricies whose elements are in Z mod 6.

+- Analysis, visualization, and modeling of LeBron James and Michael Jordan's careers.

 - ...hopefully more soon!